 If your treadmill is really old and has borne considerable damage by gathering dust in the garage, then chances are it doesn’t work now.
 In such a case, you do not want to spend any more money on its servicing or repair.
 Just throwing it near the garbage means it will end up in a landfill.
 This will just add to the existing pollution problem as it has substances that can pollute the air, water, and land.
 Hence, the only feasible option left for you is recycling.
 A treadmill has many metal, plastic, and steel parts that can be recycled for good use.
 This is not only environment-friendly but is also a help to your national economy.

-To get your treadmill recycled, you would have to contact your local recycler.
-Most of them have services where they pick up items from your doorstep.
+To get your used treadmill and scrap metal recycled, you would have to contact your local recycling center.
+Most of them have services where they pick up items from your doorstep or you can ask a junk removal company.
 However, with an item as bulky as a treadmill, you might get charged for its transportation costs.
 If this option doesn’t work, then you could be on the lookout for a recycling event in your area.
 They are usually frequent in most towns, so you would not have to wait for too long either.
 Just keep watching the local news and billboards for any such updates.